 Steve became President of the Board in the spring of 2017 and has been connected to Camp Kerry since its inception.
 He has seen the positive impact that the Camp Kerry community has had on the lives of so many over these 10 plus years.

 Steve lives in Surrey with his wife Claire.
-Steve and Claire have two young adults Jaclyn and Robert who have very active lives in Halifax and Vancouver respectively.
+Steve and Claire have two young adult children, Jaclyn and Robert, who have very active lives in Halifax and Vancouver respectively.